MikkelVembye/AIscreenR/cran-comments.md

 ## Submission

-This is a patch version update of AIscreenR.
+This is a minor version update of AIscreenR.
 The package provides functions for conducting title and abstract screening in systematic reviews with AI models, such as OpenAI's GPT (Generative Pre-trained Transformer) API (Application Programming Interface) models.
-In this submission, we have corrected a typo in the vignette, and updated the vignette including a more modern approach to handling RIS files.
-Finally the tabscreen_gpt() now factors the study ID variable to keep the original order of the user's data set.
+In this submission, we have

+1) made minor changes to in the vignette to make it more clear
+2) updated the prize data so it includes all up-to-date models, including the newly released gpt-5 models
+3) added two new functions that support the data generation for fine tuning OpenAI's models
+4) added Thomas Olsen as co-author of the package

 ## Test environments

-* local Windows 10 Enterprise, R 4.4.0 and R 4.4.2
+* local Windows 10 Enterprise, R 4.5.1
 * ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
 * macOS-latest (on Github), R release
 * windows-latest (on Github), R release